 There will be the option of either driving your car to Norway or we shall arrange covered transporters to take cars from the UK to the first hotel, near Oslo.
 Participants can then fly to Oslo and we shall arrange transport to the first hotel from the airport.

 Transport for the cars is from £1,295 (inc VAT) per car each way – based on 6 vehicles per transporter.
-The price may rise if there are fewer cars in the transporter.
+The price will rise if there are fewer cars in the transporter.

 Flights to Oslo are available from:

 - All passports must be valid for six months after the end of the tour.
 You will also need your vehicle registration documents, driving licence (a photo-card licence or international permit is best), and an international insurance green card.

 - Please check with your travel and motor insurers that you are covered for travel in the required countries.

 - You are also required to carry a warning triangle, first-aid kit, two fluorescent jackets, set of replacement bulbs and a national identification sticker.

 - Each person must have a passport (and any necessary visas for non-EU passport holders) valid for Norway and Denmark.

 If booked before 31 December 2017: £4,350 per person, based on two people sharing a double or twin room